ArkCase/ark_helm_charts/docs/Ingress.md

           # ...
 ```

-If the `global.conf.baseUrl` configuration value is an ***https*** URL, then the `global.conf.ingress.secret` configuration is required - in whatever form!
+If the `global.conf.baseUrl` configuration value is an ***https://*** URL, then the `global.conf.ingress.secret` configuration is required - in whatever form!
 This is because it makes no sense to configure an HTTPS ingress with no TLS certificates to match.
 Furthermore, if the secret configuration is a map, then the `crt` and `key` values are required.
 The `ca` value is optional, and generally not needed.

+If the baseUrl is an ***http://*** URL, then the secret information will be ignored, even if provided.